louiseiyengar/treehouse-unit-09/README.md

 **npm install**
 4) run **npm run seed** to create and seed a SQLite database.
 5) Run **npm start** to start the server and application.
 The last message you will see should be: 'Successful database connection.
 5) Use Postman or any other API development tool.
-Enter URI's in this format: GET localhost:5000/api/courses
+Enter URI's in this format: GET localhost:5000/api/courses.
+Note: you can import the file RESTAPI.postman_collection.json into Postman to get a collections of URI's that will allow you to test routes.